omarenoc/Nsh/README.md

 # SuperheroApp
-An Application that shows a great list of Superheroes.
+An Android Application that shows a great list of Superheroes.

 You can click on a superhero's card and you will get more interesting details about them.